July 18, 2025

 Star Wars: Rogue One was also filmed in parts up here, featuring the nearby Krafla geothermal area as well.
 (GPS: 65°38’43.61″N 16°48’57.48″W)

 The Secret Life of Walter Mitty deserves a chapter of its own.
-Not only did the filming take place in so many places in Iceland but one might also suspect that it added to the wave of tourists in Iceland.
+Not only was the movie filmed in so many locations in Iceland, but one might also suspect that it added to the wave of Iceland’s tourism.
 Walter Mitty showcased Iceland and not a fake Siberia, Tibet, or some distant planet.
 Of all the locations where the movie was shot, the only one you won’t be able to visit by yourself is Hveradalur.
-It’s up in the Icelandic Highlands and can only be reached by air, super jeeps, or guided tours.
+It's up in the Icelandic Highlands and can only be reached by air, super jeeps, or guided tours.

 Game of Thrones - Þingvellir National Park